pdp10/sbpipe/README.md

 ```
 To help us better identify and reproduce your problem, some technical information is needed.
 This
 detail data can be found in sb_pipe log files which are stored in ${HOME}/.sb_pipe/logs/.
 When using
-the mailing list above, it would be worth this extra information is also included.
+the mailing list above, it would be worth providing this extra information.

-Issues and feature requrests can also be notified using the github issue tracking system for sb_pipe
+Issues and feature requests can also be notified using the github issue tracking system for sb_pipe
 at the web page: [https://github.com/pdp10/sb_pipe/issues](https://github.com/pdp10/sb_pipe/issues).